 However, insights teams can also play a crucial role in analysing and interpreting NPS data.
 Insights teams have a broader perspective on the business and can provide valuable insights into how customer satisfaction and loyalty relate to other business metrics.
 Insights teams can also identify trends and patterns in the data that can inform strategic decisions.

-At DMR we published a lot of articles on the importance of not just relying on a sample of customers who agree to take a survey but listening to all customer interactions using AI for natural language processing.
+At listening247 we published a lot of articles on the importance of not just relying on a sample of customers who agree to take a survey but listening to all customer interactions using AI for natural language processing.

 Conclusion